fleetdm/fleet/handbook/customers/README.md

 3. Follow the instructions in the "Submitting this request" section

 If the prospect/customer/partner is originating the request for signature:
-1. Communicate that the Fleet signatory is Mike McNeil, CEO and share his email
+1. Communicate to the prospect that the Fleet signatory is Mike McNeil, CEO and share his email.
 2. Mike will create the github issue mentioned above when he gets request
 3. Mike will forward to business operations for review
-4. Business operations will notify Mike and internal requestor when ready for signature
+4. Business operations will notify Mike and the requestor (via GitHub comment w/ at-mention) when ready for signature
-5. Mike will sign and close the issue
+5. Mike will sign and close the issue.
+(This sends a notification to the requestor automatically.)

 ## Customer DRI change
 Sometimes there is a change in the champion within the customer's organization.